Business tips

 3. Leverage visual content

 Visuals are a powerful way to stop the scroll and grab attention in a crowded feed.
-Including images, GIFs, or infographics in your tweets can double (or even triple) your engagement.
+Including images, cover images, GIFs, or infographics in your tweets can double (or even triple) your engagement.

 Why visuals work: Tweets with visuals stand out more and are easier to digest.
 They also convey complex information quickly, making them ideal for educational or promotional content.

-There are many variants of type of visuals that you can benefit from:
+There are many variants of type of eye catching images that you can benefit from:

 • Infographics: Summarize key points from a thread.